Two-Sided Time-Independent Regret for Matching Markets with Limited Interviews: Deferred Concepts and Proofs from Section

 \subsection{Proof of Lemma~\ref{lemma:valid-rr}}

-We next present the proof of Lemma~\ref{lemma:valid-rr}, which is a key ingredient in our time-independent regret analysis. \validrr* \begin{proof} By union bounding over firms and applying Hoeffding’s inequality to estimation errors, we obtain
+We next present the proof of Lemma~\ref{lemma:valid-rr}, which is a key ingredient in our time-independent regret analysis. \validrr* \begin{proof} By union bounding over firms and applying Hoeffding's inequality to estimation errors, we obtain